webstersteele/computerSystemsWebsite/README.md

 computerSystemsWebsite
 ======================

 A basic website with information on computer systems.
-The project is coded using CSS and HTML with a minor Java Script portion.
+The project is coded using CSS and HTML with a minor JavaScript portion.